B2C Work Orders

 Scroll down to the Items section and click Add Service.

-Click the product or service you’d like to assign an employee to.
+Click the product or service you’d like to assign labour to.

 Click Add Labour

-Once successfully saved, your item will now say Has Additional Labour, as shown below:
+Once successfully saved, your item will now say +1 addon, as shown below:

 Once all the necessary details are entered, click Save at the bottom of the page.